-Policy FP-3 - Expenditures for the General Fund operations (Attachment B, General Fund Operating Expenditures) will only include basic inflationary increases at the beginning of the budget preparation process.
+Policy FP-3 - Expenditures for the General Fund operations (schedule known as "Attachment B", General Fund Operating Expenditures) will only include basic inflationary increases at the beginning of the budget preparation process.
 Proposed increases in programs or personnel will require an issues and options paper and Council approval before being added to the operating expenditures estimate.